-The National Association of Theatre Owners ("NATO") respectfully submits the following comments in response to the U.S. Department of Justice Antitrust Division's (the "Department") announced intentions to review the ASCAP and BMI Consent Decrees (the "Decrees").
-Individual motion picture theater companies may comment on various parts of the Decrees, but NATO's comment will focus on one seminal provision.
-Specifically, NATO urges the Department to maintain the "Movie Theater Exemption," as that provision continues to support pro-competitive practices.
+Cinépolis USA respectfully submits the following comments in response to the U.S. Department of Justice Antitrust Division's (the "Department") announced intentions to review the ASCAP and BMI Consent Decrees (the "Decrees").
+Cinépolis USA urges the Department to maintain the "Movie Theater Exemption," as that provision continues to support pro-competitive practices.

-NATO is the largest motion picture exhibition trade organization in the world, representing more than 33,000 movie screens in all 50 states, and additional cinemas in 102 countries worldwide.
-Our membership includes the largest cinema chains in the world and hundreds of independent theater owners.
-NATO and its members have a significant interest in preserving a competitive marketplace in the North American film industry.
+Cinépolis USA, including its affiliates outside the U.S., is the second largest exhibitor in the world, representing more than 250 movie screens in 7 states, and additional cinemas in 17 countries worldwide.
+Cinépolis USA has a significant interest in preserving a competitive marketplace in the North American film industry.
 North America remains the biggest film-going market in the world, in which 5% of the global population accounts for roughly 30% of global industry revenue.

-NATO urges the Department to protect the Decrees, including and especially the Movie Theater Exemption.
-This critical provision benefits consumers and artists, and should not be subjected to the prolonged litigation and ensuing business uncertainty that would likely follow from termination or sunset of the decrees.
+Cinépolis USA urges the Department to protect the ASCAP and BMI (the "PROs") consent decrees, including and especially the Movie Theater Exemption.
+This critical provision benefits consumers and artists, and should not be subjected to the prolonged litigation and ensuing business uncertainty that would likely follow modification or sunset of the decrees.